How to make a DIY Jigsaw Table (Step by Step Guide)

 Attaching legs to a jigsaw table.
 Inverted jigsaw fixed to a table with screws.

-Attach the legs to a base (40 x 13 x 1,2cm) with glue and screws.
-The position of the legs is 2 cm from the edge of the base.
-Use corner clamps to make sure the legs are perpendicular to the base.
+Attach the legs to the stands(400 x 130 x 12 mm) with glue and screws.
+The position of the legs is 2 cm from the edges of the base stands.

 Attaching legs to a jigsaw table.
 Inverted jigsaw fixed to a table with screws.